bimrocket/bimrocket.github.io/src/features.md

 - Measuring tools (length, angle, area and volume).
 - Orbit-Pan-Zoom tool.
 - Fly tool (with collision detection and ground distance control).
-- Multiple selection of objects.
+- Multiple selection tools: by point, by box, by property, by QR code or by context.
 - Face selection tool.
 - Editing of model structure and object properties.
 - Dynamic sectioning of models.